Skip to Calculator

 Avoid These Quilting Fabric Mistakes

-**Buying the exact amount.** Quilting seam allowances are only ¼ inch, and small cutting errors across 200+ pieces add up.
-Always buy at least ¼ yard extra per fabric.
+Buying the exact amount.
+Quilting seam allowances are only a quarter inch, and small cutting errors across 200+ pieces add up.
+Always buy at least a quarter yard extra per fabric.

-**Forgetting the backing is wider than the top.** Add 4–6 inches on each side to the backing dimensions, not just the finished quilt dimensions.
+Forgetting the backing is wider than the top.
+Add 4 to 6 inches on each side to the backing dimensions, not just the finished quilt dimensions.
 The backing must extend beyond the quilt sandwich for the quilting frame.

 Miscounting piecing strips.
 If a pattern says "cut 40 rectangles from Fabric A," verify how many rectangles you get from a 42-inch-wide strip at the specified cut size before buying.

-**Not pre-washing.** For a quilt you'll wash, failing to pre-shrink can warp even a perfect quilt top after first wash.
-Read more about [avoiding common quilting mistakes](/blog/quilting-fabric-mistakes).
+Skipping pre-washing on a quilt you'll launder.
+Failing to pre-shrink can warp even a perfect top after first wash.
+The full rundown of common quilting mistakes covers this in detail.

 Calculate Your Exact Quilt Yardage